PhillipVH/symlearn/README.md

 timeout of 10 minutes.

 Results from a run are stored in a `results.edn` file in the `results/[name]/` folder in the root of the repository.

+To check in on a set of running experiments, you can get the logs with `./symlearn.py logs [name]`.